ADHESIVE TYPES

 WET ADHESIVES

-Permeable materials
+Permeable material

 CONTACT ADHESIVES